cloudspeech/houdini-talk/short-essay.md

 Step 3: compose your HTML as a mix of old tags and your new one.

-Because nothing loads inside a `<template>` tag, we can have simple markup like this:
+Because nothing loads automatically inside a `<template>` tag, we can have simple markup like this:

 ```html